Technologicat/unpythonic/README.md

 Python clearly wants to be an impure-FP language.
 A decorator with arguments *is a curried closure* - how much more FP can you get?

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python from the list processing tradition.
-We place a special emphasis on **clear, pythonic syntax**, as far as possible without [MacroPy](https://github.com/azazel75/macropy).
-(But we do provide some optional [macro extras](macro_extras/), e.g. an autocurry that makes Python look somewhat like Haskell.)
+We place a special emphasis on **clear, pythonic syntax**.
 Other design considerations are simplicity, robustness, and minimal dependencies (currently none).
 Pure Python 3.4.

+We also provide a set of [macros](macro_extras/) for those not afraid to install [MacroPy](https://github.com/azazel75/macropy) and venture beyond raw Python.
+For example, we have an autocurry that makes Python look somewhat like Haskell, a continuations macro with a form of call/cc for Python, various boilerplate-elimination macros (notably ``do``, ``let``, ``multilambda``) that improve readability of code using some of the functions presented here, and a TCO macro for automatic tail-call optimization - which works together with the ``do`` and ``let`` macros.
+Design considerations for our macros are orthogonality, combinability, and clear, pythonic syntax.
+If a combo doesn't work, this should at least be documented.
+(If not, please raise an issue.)

 **Contents**: